Robert-DeForrest-Reynolds/EliJ/Toran Developer Journal/Pineapple.md

  - Primitive Graphic Rendering
  - Math

 Pineapple will use a secure runtime environment for execution.
 I will implement a strategy that involves the ideas of "ownership", "borrowing", "loaning", and "priveleges".
-Implementing a form of "promises" may be pertentent as well.
+Implementing a form of "promises" may be viable as well.
 Built-in error handling is important.
 As few stacks will be used as possible, as fast as possible, with security in mind.